Category: Featured Article

 Target Location

 Spray coverage diminishes with canopy depth.
-The degree depends on crop morphology and planting architecture.
+The degree depends on crop morphology and planting architecture, as well as certain operational settings such as volume, droplet size and flight speed.
 Simply put, a plant canopy filters out spray droplets, and this occurs both vertically and laterally.
+This is not represented during typical swath measurements, which tend to take place on bare ground.

 Spray Mix Rheology